abhijeetchopra/pdf-scraper/README.md

 The `scripts` directory contains below scripts:

-`scripts/explore.py` - use this exploratory script to locate coordinates of text fields you are interested in.
+- `explore.py` - use this exploratory script to locate coordinates of text fields you are interested in.

-`scripts/script.py` - input coordinates from the explore script into this script and run to extract desired fields to an output file.
+- `script.py` - input coordinates from the explore script into this script and run to extract desired fields to an output file.

-The `files` directory contains sample ADF format pay stub template (chosen as example of a consistent structure) PDF file to be scraped.
+The `files` directory contains sample ADP format pay stub template (chosen as example of a consistent structure) PDF file to be scraped.

 ## Versioning